johnclary/atd-vz-data/atd-vzd/data_model_readme.md

 # John's Data Model

-Which is plagiarized from everyone else's ideas.
+In which everyone else's ideas have been plagiarized.

 ## Overview

-The data model uses the concept of "private" pre-processing tables which holds data from CRIS and user edits.
+The data model uses the concept of "private" pre-processing tables which hold data from CRIS and user edits.
 Data from private tables is pushed (via trigger) into a public table that is used as the official source of truth Vision Zero data consumers.
+A more detailed diagram is available [here](https://excalidraw.com/#json=NuBo04VYd2x53aJZBFt9c,o-JWjT8z02KJig02E2DUTg).

 ![data model overview diagram](data_model_overview.png)

-A more detailed diagram is available [here](https://excalidraw.com/#json=NuBo04VYd2x53aJZBFt9c,o-JWjT8z02KJig02E2DUTg).

 ## Get it running